pricilamiguel/365_SignUp_Flow_Optimization_Case_Study/README.md

 After analyzing the current state of affairs, we found that visitors frequently encountered issues while trying to register on the platform via email on mobile devices.
 This finding is notable because email sign-up, although the second most common method, registers a substantial number of unsuccessful attempts.
 Additionally, our findings reveal that Google, the most popular alternative, exhibits higher success rates compared to email for sign-up attempts overall.

 > [!NOTE]
-> To find the corresponding data finding, refer to the ‘Current State of Affairs’ section in the [365 Sign-Up Flow Optimization Analysis Report]
+> To find the corresponding data findings, refer to the ‘Current State of Affairs’ section in the [365 Sign-Up Flow Optimization Analysis Report](365_Analysis_Report.docx)

 ## Business Objective